dotnet/csharpstandard/standard/variables.md

 ## 9.5 Variable references

 A *variable_reference* is an *expression* that is classified as a variable.
-Except in the case of a discard (§discards-new-clause), a *variable_reference* denotes a storage location that can be accessed both to fetch the current value and to store a new value.
+A *variable_reference* denotes a storage location that can be accessed both to fetch the current value and to store a new value.

 ```ANTLR
 variable_reference